UniExeterRSE/intro-to-r/_episodes/10_good_practise.md

 adapted: false
 ---

-# Good Practices
+# Becoming a proficient coder

-Already mentioned recording the commands that you ran.
+It is imperative to document the commands that you ran when performing an analysis.
+These should be saved in a file called script.

 Always keep in mind these *Good Practices*.

 - *Commenting (#).* A script is a conversation with your future self.

-- *Outline.* Use the ouline feature to create documents with a structure.
+- *Outline.* Use the outline feature to create documents with a structure.

 - *Set up a working directory.* Use a command so that when you reopen your script, you know where everything is.